benedekrozemberczki/karateclub/docs/source/notes/introduction.rst

     model.fit(graphs)
     X = model.get_embedding()

-We use the node embedding features as predictors of the abusive behaviour.
+We use the graph embedding features as predictors of the thread type.
 So let us create a train-test split of the explanatory variables and the target variable with Scikit-Learn.
 We will use a test data ratio of 20%.
 Here it is.

 .. code-block:: python